VA Center for Development and Civic Engagement

 Student volunteers are an important part of the VA medical centers’ treatment team.
 They will receive valuable experience and training which will benefit them in applying for college and jobs.
 The James H. Parke Memorial Youth Scholarship Award provides scholarship opportunities to students who volunteer at VA medical centers (your local VA health care Voluntary Service staff has current nomination criteria).
-Student volunteers are liaisons with their communities and provide a valuable element of caring for veterans.
+Student volunteers are liaisons with their communities and provide a valuable element of caring for Veterans.
 The VA Voluntary Service program offers students excellent opportunities for:

 There are many opportunities to explore in the Student Volunteer Program.
 Here are just a few of the services and specialties available to student volunteers:

 How do I become a VA student volunteer?

-1) Contact the Department of Veterans Affairs facility nearest you.
+- Contact the Department of Veterans Affairs facility nearest you.
 Ask for Voluntary Service.
 Tell their staff of your interest in becoming a VAVS Volunteer.
 The staff will take care of everything else including your interview, orientation, and assignment!
 Locate the VA facility nearest you.

-2) Go to Volunteer or Donate, fill out and submit the form.
+- Go to Volunteer or Donate, fill out and submit the form.
 Someone from the local VAVS office will contact you with further information.